DARCARS Orange Park Chrysler Dodge Jeep RAM

 Wagoneer vs. Grand Wagoneer Interior

 When it comes to the Grand Wagoneer vs. Wagoneer SUV battle, the Grand Wagoneer interior is usually considered more luxurious.
-It can feature hand-treated materials, like a leather-trimmed console and doors (in Agave Blue Hero, Tupelo Black, or Global Black), suede-wrapped headliner and pillars, and American walnut and authentic metal accents.
+It can feature hand-treated materials, like a leather-trimmed console and doors (in Sea Salt/Black, Tupelo/Black, or Global Black), a suede-wrapped headliner and pillars, and American walnut and authentic metal accents.

-When you climb into your SUV after a long day, what sounds better than sinking into a 24-way power adjustable front seat with massage capability?
-This vehicle can also offer you four-zone automatic climate control, personalized ambient lighting and a relaxation mode, 75 inches of available display area, and wireless charging.
+When you climb into your SUV after a long day, what sounds better than sinking into a 24-way power-adjustable front seat with massage capability?
+This vehicle can also offer you four-zone automatic climate control, personalized ambient lighting, a relaxation mode, 75 inches of available display area, and wireless charging.

 All of this is not to say that a Wagoneer SUV is not well-equipped.
 We have no doubt that you will love the inside of this vehicle too, but a Grand Wagoneer model may be the way to treat yourself.